KhojaDawg/baseball/README.md

 Commands for getting or manipulating player data

 * `register <?team> <?position>` register yourself as a player in your discord server league.
 You can optionally specify a team by its name or UUID (case sensitive) and a position to play.
+* `get <target>` returns detailed information on the target player.
+Player can be specified by name (case-sensitive exact match) or UUID
 * `list <?team>` list players on the given team if a team name or UUID is provided, otherwise lists all players in your discord server league
 * `edit <player> <?name> <?team> <?position>` edits the details of the given player.
 Player is selected by name or UUID (must be an exact case-sensitive match).
 Currently you can change a player's name, team, or fielding position.
 Multiple values can be updated at once.